ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 Last time I talked about TensorFlow basics and as an example I used a small neural network using a single layer with no real testing.
 This time I want to try something a little bit more graphical and bigger, a neural network with 3 layers and a simple interface to draw some numbers for it to classify.

 First, I am going to talk about how we can structure our code to fit this new testing UI, this will require us to talk about how to save and load models in TensorFlow.
-Finally, I will go through this time's MNIST model, it will use 3 layers (as opposed to just one) and some enhancements for trainning.
+Finally, I will go through this time's MNIST model, it will use 3 layers (as opposed to just one) and some enhancements for training.

 ## MNIST UI